La prévention des blessures et la récupération en Street Workout ; guide complet

 A. Common injuries in Street Workout

-1. Tendinitis in the wrist, elbow, shoulder
+1. Wrist, elbow, shoulder tendinitis

-2. Ulnar periostitis
+2. Cubital periostitis

-B. Warming up: the key to preventing injuries
+B. Warm-up: the key to injury prevention

-C. Progression and adaptation of loads
+C. Progression and load adaptation

 E. Joint and muscle strengthening techniques